CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/backup_sd_desktop.md

 ```text
 sd-backup directory
 ```
-The command copies the given file or directory to the backup directory from where the server process is able to move it to SD Desktop.
+The command copies the given file or directory to the backup directory from where the server process is able to move it to SD Connect.
-The a timestamp is added to the file name in order to make the file name uniq.
+In SD Connect a timestamp is added to the file name in order to make the file name unique.
 In addition a metadata file is created.
 This file contains information about the user who requested the backup, original host and location of the file.
-If backup is done for a directory, then the content of the directory is stored as one tar-archive file and the metadatafile will contain list of the backuped file.
+If backup is done for a directory, then the content of the directory is stored as one tar-archive file and the metadatafile will contain list of the backuped files.

-For example, for a file called _my_data.csv_ that loctes in SD Desktiop virtual machine called _secserver-1683868755_, a bacup command:
+For example, for a file called _my_data.csv_ that locates in SD Desktiop virtual machine called _secserver-1683868755_, a backup command:

 ```text
 sd-backup  my_data.csv
 ```
-Will create a backupfile tha will be available through Data-gateway in path:
+Will create a backupfile that will be available through Data-gateway in path:
 ```text
 Projects/SD-Connect/project_number/sdd-backup-secserver-1683868755/my_data.csv-2023-05-15-07:41
 ```